distinguishedrevolver/distinguishedrevolver.github.io/_posts/2025-3-18-The-Killer-Bee-Project.md

 1. Be accurate.
 2. Be (very) low-recoil.
-3. Appropriate for new shooters.
+3. Be appropriate for new shooters.

 In general, none of these goals are surprising.
 The first item is the de facto standard for choosing your ammunition.
 The next two items, while certainly not necessary, are "nice to haves."
 My interest in the second two stems from not only the fact that juniors and competitors with joint damage, strength, or medical issues would appreciate having a low recoil load to practice and compete with; but also would potentially make it possible for them to compete in the first place.
 Another benefit from low recoiling loads is that they give the shooter a bit more opportunity to see the sights during firing, which helps shot calling development.